openjdm/openjdm.github.io/_sources/option_paralysis.md

 limited-choice condition were more likely to buy the jam and were more likely to be satisfied with their choice.
-In a similar study with chocolates, researchers found that people presented with more extensive choices were much more dissatisfied with their decisions than those in limited choice conditions.
+In a similar study with chocolates, researchers found that people presented with more extensive choices were more dissatisfied with their decisions than those in limited choice conditions.

 Here, overchoice has led to the